domchristie/domchristie.co.uk/src/pages/posts/tailwind-repetition.md

 <% end %>
 ```

 But the deeper benefit is that the code is beginning to reveal potential improvements for how to model the UI.
-The collection of values suggests thee presence of an underlying object.
+The collection of values suggests the presence of an underlying object.

 If the navigation requirements were to become more complex, you might consider encapsulating these values in a class and rendering them as follows: